 For now, we content ourselves with sketching the proof idea and present the full proof later.

-\begin{proof}[Proof idea] For the case where Eq.~\eqref{eq:equality} is satisfied, we exploit it to single out a primal feasible optimal point.
-Exact knowledge of this point together with complementary slackness then allow to severely restrict the range of possible dual optimal points.
+\begin{proof}[Proof idea] For the case where Eq.~\eqref{eq:equality} is satisfied, we single out a primal feasible optimal point.
+Exact knowledge of this point together with complementary slackness then allows us to severely restrict the range of possible dual optimal points.
 Relation \eqref{eq:structure} is an immediate consequence of these restrictions.

 To show the converse, we insert a particular feasible point into the dual SDP of the square norm.
 Eq.~\eqref{eq:structure} enables us to explicitly evaluate the objective function at this point.
-Doing so yields $\nnorm{X}$ which in turn implies $\jnorm{X} \leq \nnorm{X}$ by weak duality.
+Doing so yields $\nnorm{X}$ which, in turn, implies $\jnorm{X} \leq \nnorm{X}$ by weak duality.
 Combining this implication with the converse bound from Proposition~\ref{prop:bounds_on_diamond_norm} establishes $\snorm{X}=\jnorm{X}$, as claimed. \end{proof}

 As an implication of Theorem~\ref{thm:extremality} and Proposition~\ref{prop:construction} we obtain the following.

 \begin{corollary}[Intersection of descent cones] Let $X \in \L(\W\otimes \V)$ satisfy Eq.~\eqref{eq:equality}.
 Then